stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/mythic_plus.md

 When Dokigg is active:

-* Brutal {{ site.data.mythic_plus.leap }} will target a ranged player.
+* {{ site.data.mythic_plus.brutal_leap }} will target a ranged player.
 Position yourself close so tank and melee players don't have to chase far.
 * Interrupt {{ site.data.mythic_plus.battle_trance }}.

 When Nekthara is active: